VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 * `basename` is a string that will be concatenated to form full nodenames for chests, for example `"mcl_chests:basename_small"`.
-* `definition` is a key-value table, with following fields:
+* `definition` is a key-value table, with the following fields:

 ```lua
 {